mpetrosian/LISS-Data-Management-Documentation/docs/source/introduction.rst

 Introduction
 ************

-Documentation on the liss-data cleaning repository (by OSE?).
+Documentation on the liss-data cleaning repository.
 This repository cleans the datasets of the LISS (Longitudinal Internet Studies for the Social sciences) panel.
 It is written in Python.

 .. _liss_panel: